OAuth 2.0 Support

-Some information on the support for OAuth 2.0 in Squirrel
+Some information about the support for OAuth 2.0 in Squirrel

 Several Internet mail providers are rolling out support for OAuth2 user authentication.
 Starting with version 1.6.0, Squirrel supports user authentication with OAuth 2.0.
 Before using OAuth 2.0, you will need to setup the OAuth 2.0 authentication with your Internet hosting provider to obtain an OAuth 2.0 access token.